802.11 Wireless Simulation and Anomaly Detection using HMM and UBM: Experimental Setup

 \subsection{Traffic Generation}

-As it is shown in Figure \ref{fig:2}, there are three main servers wire connected to the Ethernet switch: srvHost\-Video, srvHostFTP, and srvHostEcho.
+As it is shown in Figure \ref{fig:2-1} and \ref{fig:2-2}, there are three main servers wire connected to the Ethernet switch: srvHost\-Video, srvHostFTP, and srvHostEcho.
 The traffic transfered between wireless stations and the servers (through APs) is considered to be User Datagram Protocol (UDP).
-The video server (srvHostVideo) sends UDP packets with the normal message length of $ \mathcal{N} (600B,150B)$ to the clients of AP2, resembling the video traffic to those stations.
-The FTP server (srvHostFTP) is to receive the FTP uploads by the clients of AP1 with normal message length of $ \mathcal{N} (500B,100B)$.
+The video server (srvHostVideo) sends UDP packets with the message length of $ \mathcal{N} (600B,150B)$ to the clients of AP2, resembling the video downloading by those users.
+The FTP server (srvHostFTP) is to receive the FTP uploads by the clients of AP1 with message length of $ \mathcal{N} (500B,100B)$.
 In addition to exclusively downloading or uploading, the other server (srvHostEcho) is in charge of sending and receiving traffics to all the users.
-This traffic pattern represents the common act of email checking and web browsing by all the wireless nodes.
-The echo packets length are configured to be smaller than the previous ones, $ \mathcal{N} (200B,50B)$, displaying lighter traffic transmission.
-In \textit{AP Overload} anomalous scenario one more server is added to take care of heavy channel utilization (srvHostBurst).
+This traffic pattern represents the common act of email checking and web browsing by the wireless nodes.
+The echo packets length are configured to be smaller than the previous ones, $ \mathcal{N} (200B,50B)$, indicating a lighter traffic transmission.
+In \textit{AP Overload} anomalous scenario one more server is added to take care of heavy channel utilization (srvHostBurst), and more detail about that can be found in section \ref{overload}.